-In addition to his role as a trial attorney and commitment to his clients, Mike is the former Chairman of the Firm, leading McCarter’s growth and expansion into new regions and practices from 2009–2019.
+In addition to his role as a trial attorney and commitment to his clients, Mike was the former Chairman of the Firm, and led McCarter’s growth and expansion into new regions and practices from 2009–2019.

-Mike has played a lead role in many of the country’s most significant and high-stakes products liability litigations, with representations that include serving on AstraZeneca’s National Senior Management Team and National Trial Team in the Seroquel litigation, which involved more than 28,000 cases.
+Mike played a lead role in many of the country’s most significant and high-stakes products liability litigations, with representations that include serving on AstraZeneca’s National Senior Management Team and National Trial Team in the Seroquel litigation, which involved more than 28,000 cases.
 Mike obtained summary judgment in the first Seroquel case filed in Delaware (Hopkins v.
 AstraZeneca), followed by a sweeping statute of limitations victory (Burrell et al v.
 AstraZeneca), decisive wins that paved the way to settlements in the remaining 28,000 cases at the lowest per-case amount of any litigation of its kind.
 As lead trial counsel in Risperdal products liability case Stange v.
 Janssen and Johnson and Johnson, Mike secured the lowest money damages award to date in that Philadelphia-based litigation.
-He also defeated a class action in Teamsters Local 307 et al v.
-AstraZeneca Pharmaceuticals et al, a decision he successfully defended before the Delaware Supreme Court and one which established new law with respect to consumer fraud class actions.
+He also defeated a class action in Teamsters Local 237 Fund v.
+AstraZeneca Pharmaceuticals LP, a decision he defended before the Delaware Supreme Court and one which established new law with respect to consumer fraud class actions.

-In addition to Delaware Corporate law and products liability litigation, a considerable portion of Mike’s practice focuses on Hatch Waxman and other intellectual property cases, with experience that includes serving as co-counsel in defense of AstraZeneca’s Nexium Hatch-Waxman Act settlements with generic drug manufacturers which generated multiple MDL antitrust class actions.
-Other notable intellectual property representations include a Lanham Act trial in which Mike not only secured a judgment in excess of $100 million for his client, but also successfully argued for an award of $12 million in attorneys’ fees—one of the largest fee awards in Delaware history.
+In addition to Delaware Corporate law and products liability litigation, a considerable portion of Mike’s practice focused on Hatch-Waxman and other intellectual property cases, having served as co-counsel in defense of AstraZeneca’s Nexium Hatch-Waxman Act settlements with generic drug manufacturers which generated multiple MDL antitrust class actions.
+Other notable intellectual property representations included a Lanham Act trial in which Mike not only secured a judgment in excess of $100 million for his client, but also successfully argued for an award of $12 million in attorneys’ fees—one of the largest fee awards in Delaware history.

-A popular speaker for both his trial experience and extensive knowledge of the law, Mike lectures on litigation and trial strategy and has appeared as a legal commentator on live national television and radio.
-Mike has testified repeatedly as an expert at trial and offered legal commentary in Newsweek, Barrons, and The Wall Street Journal.
-He frequently contributes articles to legal publications and is on the faculty of the University of Virginia Law School Trial Advocacy College.
+A popular speaker for both his trial experience and extensive knowledge of the law, Mike lectured on litigation and trial strategy and appeared as a legal commentator on live national television and radio.
+Mike testified repeatedly as an expert at trial and offered legal commentary in Newsweek, Barrons, and The Wall Street Journal.
+He frequently contributed articles to legal publications and is on the faculty of the University of Virginia Law School Trial Advocacy College.

-Mike has been a leader in the Delaware legal community for decades and currently serves on the State of Delaware Judicial Nominating Commission.
-He also serves on the boards of numerous charitable organizations and describes his pro bono activities as his true passion.
+Mike was a leader in the Delaware legal community for decades and served on the State of Delaware Judicial Nominating Commission.
+He also served on the boards of numerous charitable organizations and described his pro bono activities as his true passion.